SocietyForArtisticResearch/NMH-editor/src/readme.md

 ## Casper
-3. Name is still not verifiying correctly !
-Still need to 'dirty' it before it allows update.
 4. is editor responsive?
 5. add export as other types of documents
-6. double click to add tool to current codemirror
 7. make media list more responsive (perhaps should be full screen on small screens ?).